 A system may of course need operator input to fulfil its purpose, but this input does not alter the design of the system (or therefore its function).
 For example, the driver of a car has to press a pedal (human input) to apply the brakes, but the brakes (a technological system) work without any design input from the driver (it is already fully designed).

 Some systems (for example, pop-up toaster, camera or heat pump) require the user to select appropriate settings (operator input), but once this has been done the system functions exactly as it was designed to do.
 Similarly, a system may require the human operator to make quality control judgments, in which case they change the settings but not the design of the system.

-All technological systems produce outputs.
-Most obviously, these include the intended outcome.
-For example, the intended outcome of a system designed to manufacture Easter eggs is the eggs; the intended outcome of a telephone communication system is transformed and transported information (a voice in another location); the intended outcome of a wind-based generation system is transformed energy (electricity).
+All technological systems produce an output, the intended outcome.
+For example, the intended outcome of a system designed to manufacture chocolate Easter eggs is the eggs; the intended outcome of a telephone communication system is transformed and transported information (a voice in another location); the intended outcome of a wind-based generation system is transformed energy (electricity).
 But most technological systems also produce other outputs such as heat, noise, gases, chemical by-products, and waste materials, which are often sources of pollution.
 These may or may not have been foreseen when the system was being developed.

 Transformations are the processes within a system that convert inputs into outputs in a controlled and intended way without further human design input.

 Simple technological systems change inputs into outputs via a single transformation.